Eyakub/Eyakub/README.md

 About me:

 - 🔭 I’m currently working at Goama
-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning Kubernetes, Deep learning
 - 👯 I’m looking to collaborate on Python, JavaScript
 - 💬 Ask me about anything
 - 📫 How to reach me: Email, Facebook